NPDES Permit Information

 In addition to reporting illicit discharges, help protect Florida waters by doing the following:

 - Properly maintain septic systems and grease traps

 - Avoid blowing yard clippings into roadways

-- Do not drain or dump anything into swales, inlets, roadways or natural bodies of waters
+- Do not drain or dump anything into swales, inlets, roadways, or natural bodies of water

 - Keep irrigation water on lawn/garden areas only